backstage/backstage/docs/features/software-catalog/descriptor-format.md

 ### `spec.consumesApis` [optional]

-An array of [entity reference](#string-references) to the APIs that are consumed by the system, e.g. `artist-api`.
+An array of [entity references](#string-references) to the APIs that are consumed by the system, e.g. `artist-api`.
 This field is optional.

 APIs can be consumed by the system, providing providers a higher level abstraction on consumers of their APIs without needing to have a detailed view